-Here are some steps you can take towards identifying the real cost of turnover in your organization:
+Here are some steps you can take towards identifying the real cost of employee turnover in your organization:

 Questions to pose to this group include: